Did you know that dashes are informal punctuation?

-When writing a formal letter or other kind of document, some punctuation symbols are best avoided because of their informality.
-Dashes are one example, exclamation marks are another.
+When writing a formal letter or another kind of document, you should always try to avoid informal punctuation symbols.
+Dashes are one example; exclamation marks are another.

-Max was accompanied by his mother, Sofia.
+- Max was accompanied by his mother, Sofia.

 A colon is also a better option than dashes when writing a list of items.
 It’s also possible to reorder the planned sentence.
-Or you can do both e.g.

-Mr Erikson’s current medication – warfarin and Pulmicort – need review at his next consultation.
+- Mr Erikson’s current medication – warfarin and Pulmicort – need review at his next consultation.

-At his next consultation, Mr Erikson needs a review of his current medication: warfarin and Pulmicort.
+- At his next consultation, Mr Erikson needs a review of his current medication: warfarin and Pulmicort.

 Remember, dashes are different from hyphens.
 A dash – is longer than a hyphen -.
 Hyphens are used in compound nouns such as check-up or to show the link between multi-word phrases e.g. self-induced hyperglycemic episode.
 Hyphens are appropriate in formal writing.

 For more information about the Writing sub-test, take a look at our OET Preparation Portal.